energywebfoundation/avn-dev-node/README.md

 ## Using Worker pallet from JS/TS

-### Intallation
+### Installation

-The polkadot.js library can be installed uing the instructions here: https://polkadot.js.org/docs/api/start/install/ .
+The polkadot.js library can be installed using the instructions here: https://polkadot.js.org/docs/api/start/install/ .

 Use of Typescript may require additional libraries such as `@polkadot/typegen`.
 See https://polkadot.js.org/docs/api/start/typescript.user.